What do I do with my Hazardous Waste, Scap metal, Appliances, Computer, and Electronic Waste?

 - If you have a large quantity of items, please keep like items together and try to keep them separate.

 Household Hazardous Waste (Must be from your house and not from a commercial entity or business) (motor oil, mixed gas, kerosene, diesel, gasoline, anti-freeze, fluorescent light bulbs, aerosols, oil-based paint, bleach, household cleaners, mercury containing devices, and lead acid batteries only).
 If you are unsure if we accept an item, call 330-874-2258 and select option 1.

 (No propane, oxygen, butane, or any other cylinders)

 - For your safety, bring your items with vapors in closed containers.

 - Bring your materials in plastic totes if there is the possibility of leaking.
 Your tote will be returned to you if you wish.
-Do not bring in plastic bags or cardboard boxes if possible.
+Do not bring in plastic bags.

 - Please make sure that all caps are secured tightly